Wealdstone F.C.: Home search and recovery (2004–2019)

 On 21 August 2017, Gordon Bartlett stepped down as Wealdstone manager after 22 years.
 A day later, Bobby Wilkinson, formerly of Hungerford Town, was appointed manager.
-Wilkinson's first season at Wealdstone ended in an unremarkable 11th-placed finish in the league, although the club reached the semi-final of the FA Trophy, where they lost 3–0 on aggregate to eventual winners Brackley.
+Wilkinson's first season at Wealdstone ended in an unremarkable 11th-placed finish in the league, although the club reached the semi-final of the FA Trophy, where they lost 3–0 on aggregate to eventual winners Brackley Town.
 In January 2019, chairman Peter Marsden was voted out of his position, and replaced by Rory Fitzgerald.
-On the final day of the 2018–19 season, Wealdstone rose from 10th to 7th on with a 2–1 win over Hemel Hempstead to ensure a place in the playoffs.
-Wealdstone began their playoff campaign with a win away at Bath to secure a semi final against Woking, which Wealdstone narrowly lost 3–2.
+On the final day of the 2018–19 season, Wealdstone rose from 10th to 7th with a 2–1 win over Hemel Hempstead Town to ensure a place in the play-offs.
+Wealdstone began their play-off campaign with a win away at Bath City to secure a semi-final against Woking, which Wealdstone narrowly lost 3–2.
 Wilkinson subsequently left the club at the end of the season.

 Title win and the National League (2019–present)

 On 21 May 2019, Dean Brennan was appointed as new manager, with Stuart Maynard joining as his assistant.
 10 wins in the first 11 games of the 2019–20 season saw Wealdstone rise to the top of the league.
 On 26 March 2020 the season was suspended due to the global COVID-19 pandemic, with Wealdstone still top of the league.
 On 17 June it was confirmed that the club were to be promoted to the National League as champions of the National League South, on the basis of points won per game.

 Wealdstone's first season in the fifth tier for 32 years started positively, with the club winning 5 of its first 8 games.
 However, following a slump in form, Brennan departed his role as manager on 2 February 2021.
 The club subsequently appointed assistant manager Stuart Maynard as manager, with Matthew Saunders as his assistant.
 With matches being played behind closed doors and the level below having been voided, Wealdstone furloughed a number of first team players in the second half of the 2020–21 season, which contributed to the club suffering a number of heavy defeats.
 Despite this, they ended their first season back at National League level in 19th place, clear of what would have been the relegation zone.

 In the 2021–22 season, Wealdstone recorded a 16th-placed finish, their highest league position for 35 years.
 The 2022–23 season began with Wealdstone winning 4 of their first 5 league games, seeing the club go top of the National League.
 They ultimately ended the season in 13th place.

 On 16 November 2023, they announced plans for a new stadium after being allocated land by London Borough of Hillingdon.